AMM & DEX Venues

-mackinac connects directly to Uniswap V3/V4, SushiSwap, and PancakeSwap pools on Arbitrum One.
-Monitor real-time swap prices, observe the multi-tier liquidity structure, compare DEX and CeFi prices, and analyze on-chain liquidity structure — all in the same interface you use for Hyperliquid.
+mackinac connects directly to Uniswap V3/V4 (Arbitrum + Unichain), SushiSwap, PancakeSwap, and Balancer on Arbitrum.
+Monitor real-time swap prices, observe the multi-tier liquidity structure, compare DEX and CeFi prices, and analyze on-chain liquidity — all in the same interface as the perp venues.

 Adding an AMM Product

-- Click the + button in the sidebar (desktop) or header bar (mobile).
+- Click the + button in the sidebar or header.

-You can add the same pair from multiple venues simultaneously — they appear as separate rows in your product list with exchange badges (U3, U4, SU, PC).
+You can add the same pair from multiple venues simultaneously — they appear as separate rows with exchange badges (U3, U4, U4C, SU, PC, BAL).

 Reading the DOM Widget

-The DOM (Depth of Market) widget shows the current bid and ask prices for each active fee-tier pool.
-This looks like a traditional order book, but works differently.
+The DOM widget shows the current bid and ask prices for each active fee-tier pool.
+It looks like a traditional order book but works differently.

 What Each Row Represents

-- Bid — the price you would receive if you sold the base asset into this pool
+- Bid — the price you would receive selling the base asset into this pool

-- Ask — the price you would pay if you bought the base asset from this pool
+- Ask — the price you would pay buying the base asset from this pool

-The spread between bid and ask for each row equals the pool’s fee (0.05% pool → 0.025% each side).
-Tighter-fee pools appear nearest the mid price; wider-fee pools are furthest out.
+The spread between bid and ask equals the pool’s fee: a 0.05% pool shows 0.025% on each side.
+Tighter-fee pools appear nearest the mid; wider-fee pools are furthest out.

 DOM Layout

-The size shown next to each price is a liquidity proxy — not an exact reserve figure.
-It is proportional to how much active liquidity is concentrated at the pool’s current price.
+The size shown is a liquidity proxy — proportional to active liquidity concentrated at the pool’s current price, not an exact reserve figure.
 Use it to compare relative depth between tiers, not as an absolute size.

 Stale Pool Prices

-When the backend first connects to a pool, the initial price comes from an on-chain snapshot (slot0).
-Slot0 prices can be minutes or days old for low-volume pools.
-These stale seeds update as soon as the first live swap arrives.
-Check the Age column in the AMM Pool View to see how fresh each pool’s price is.
+When first connecting to a pool, the initial price comes from an on-chain snapshot (slot0).
+Slot0 prices can be hours old for low-volume pools and update as soon as the first live swap arrives.
+Check the Age column in the AMM Widget to see how fresh each pool’s price is.

 Fee Tier Analysis Table